muyangshi/GEV_ScaleMixture/notebook.md

 ## Nov.
 21 Thursday Meeting

-- changed figure 2 caption in JRSSB
-- changed figure 3 size in JRSSB
-- give supplementary a standalone section.
-Tell readers what's included in it?
-  - the supplemntary mateiral contains five appendices, including technical proofs, additioanl results, C,D, and E.

-- [ ] Topic-contributed session:
+- [x] Topic-contributed session:
   - Email Reetam, see if we can co-organize
     - If there are more people than spots available, then just keep emailing people
+  - <mark>I think I'll just keep emailing people and put together mine</mark>

-- [ ] ASA `ENVR` paper competition
+- [x] ASA `ENVR` paper competition
-  - email Emily to ask if appendices is counted toward the 26 pages limit
+  - able to put back
+    - the computation section
+    - the boxplot

 - [ ] Update the stationary model result with the most result chain iterations
   - update the boxplot figure